You can reach us via email at email@example.com. You can also call us at 408-924-2308; however, please be aware that we have a limited

 Since March 2020, the Writing Center has carefully adhered to the institutional (SJSU), county (Santa Clara), and state guidelines for making sure we keep our students and team as safe as possible.
 These

-measures have included a significant move to offering remote writing support, which
+measures have included a significant move to offering more remote writing support,

-we have achieved through online tutoring (via Zoom) and live chat services.
-We have
+which we have achieved through online tutoring (via Zoom) and live chat services.

-withdrawn all campus-based, in-person operations until further notice, including our
+In March 2020, we withdrew all campus-based, in-person operations until further notice,

-workshop series which is now offered synchronously through Zoom.
-Our online resources
+including our workshops which are now offered synchronously through Zoom.
+Our online